msaudagar/mermaidian/README.md

 ## Introduction

-variosMermaid.js is a Javascript based package for creating various types of diagrams and charts from a set of declarative text-lines.
+**Mermaid.js** is a Javascript based tool for creating diagrams and charts from a set of Markdown-like text-lines.
+Each type of diagram has specific syntax which is clearly document on Mermaid.js homepage.

+The way to use Mermaid.js from Python is through the **mermaid.ink** service, which returns diagrams as response to http requests in prescribed formats (see https://mermaid.ink/ for details).

-The **Mermaidian** package enables you to use Mermaid.js from Python.
-It utilizes the mermaid.ink service for getting diagrams in response to http requests in a prescribed format. mermaidian provides a set of Python functions for sending requests with diagram data to mermaid.ink and for getting, showing and saving the returned diagrams.
+**Mermaidian** is a Python package that uses mermaid.ink service to enable using Mermaid.js from Python environments.
+It provides a set of functions for getting, displaying and saving Mermaid.js diagrams.

+Mermaid.js is a great package for creating various types of drawings and charts.
+However, it does not provide proper control for adding paddings, borders and titles.
+Mermaidian enhances these capabilities by providing simple functions to add custom paddings, border and title to the diagrams returned from mermaid.ink.
+For IPython users, it also provides functions for  centralizing displaying of the diagrams.

 The following functions are meant to be used from the calling program (other functions are internal):
 - get_mermaid_diagram(): The main function to get the desired diagram either as image binary (bytes) or SVG text
+- add_paddings_border_and_title_to_image(): To add paddings, border and title to the diagram in png or jpg format
+- add_paddings_border_and_title_to_svg(): To add paddings, border and title to the diagram in svg format
 - show_image_ipython(): For displaying diagram from an image object in IPython setting (e.g. Jupyter notebook)
+- show_svg_ipython_centered(): Show an svg diagram "centralized" only in IPython/Jupyter setting
+- show_image_ipython_centered(): Show an image diagram "centralized" only in IPython/Jupyter setting
 - show_image_pyplot(): For displaying diagram from an image object with matplotlib's pyplot
+- show_image_cv2(): For displaying diagram from an image object using cv2.imshow().Doesn't work in some notebooks
 - show_svg_ipython(): For displaying diagram from a SVG object in IPython setting (e.g. Jupyter notebook)
 - save_diagram_as_image(): For saving the diagram as an image (png, jpeg etc.)
 - save_diagram_as_svg(): For saving the diagram as a SVG file